 I’m going to share one of the most important tools I have used for my work over many years: a journal of creative ideas.
 Keeping this journal is a habit I am glad to have developed early in my life; for me it has been a useful and rewarding form of professional development.

 Designers can be a finicky bunch.
 We can spend hours poring over Pantone colour books or font catalogues to get the right look for our work.
-A lot of us still put in the time to make sure a website looks the way it was intended even in Internet Explorer 6 […]
+A lot of us still put in the time to make sure a website looks the way it was intended even in legacy versions of Internet Explorer.
+All that […]

 I find checklists useful when I’m planning a new project on a big scale, and let’s face it: a lot of websites fall into the category of big projects!
 I’ve compiled this checklist to assist anyone who’s planning to get a website for their business or professional activities.
 It helps to have the steps clearly […]

 When was the last time you saw a piece of design which really ‘clicked’: where, for whatever reason, you felt such a connection that a little photographic impression of it has been etched inside your brain ever since?
 Have you even realised it was happening?
-I recently discovered that those questions can […]
+I recently discovered that those questions can (and in my […]

 I know nothing about Hungarian politics, but that doesn’t matter; I just love this photo and the story it tells.
 Someone tried to rip down this billboard poster of a political candidate, only the discover that the previous poster, concealed underneath, was another advertisement for the same person’s campaign!
 It shows great irony and I […]

 Good designers know how to make realistic deadlines and then stick to them.
 But there are times for every designer when an urgent job materialises and must be squeezed into the work schedule.
 Some designers dread getting the phone call or email requesting work to be carried out at breakneck speed; others thrive on the […]

 Learning how to draw, from the basics to the finer points of illustration, is a popular activity which brings a lot of people online searching for as much information as they can find.
 A few months ago I wrote about some great drawing tutorial sites I had found, and that post continues to send a […]